SiXoS/No-Project-Time-Tracker/README.md

 These features don't exist but they really should and I will probably add them soon.
 - Editing.
 If you make a typo it will stick.
 You can edit the SQLite DB manually if you really need to change something.
+- Collision detection.
+You can report times that overlap each other.

 ### Lacking features
 - Keeping track of various PTO.